juandld/narritive-hero/README.md

 - Can’t expand text?
 Click the ▼ button inside the note card to toggle the full transcription.
 In Compact view, the same toggle applies per note.
 - Upload works but no text appears: transcription runs in the background; refresh after a moment.
 If it failed, try “Retry” via `POST /api/notes/{filename}/retry` or re-upload.
 - 429/quota errors: the backend rotates Gemini keys automatically and falls back to OpenAI when configured.
-- Ports busy: adjust mappings in `compose.yaml` or run dev servers on different ports.
+- Ports busy: adjust mappings in `compose.yaml`, rerun `./dev.sh` (it auto-picks a free Vite port), or use `./stop-dev.sh` to clear default dev ports.
 - Non‑WAV audio and video-to-audio extraction require FFmpeg at runtime (Docker image installs FFmpeg; for local dev, install it via your OS package manager).
+- Backend script exits complaining about Python 3.9: install Python 3.10+ (see prerequisites) and rerun `PYTHON_BIN=/path/to/python ./dev.sh`.
 - CORS blocked in production: set `ALLOWED_ORIGINS` in `backend/.env` to your deployed frontend origin(s), e.g., `ALLOWED_ORIGINS=https://app.example.com`.
 - Frontend calling the wrong API host: rebuild the frontend with `VITE_BACKEND_URL` set to your API origin (e.g., `export VITE_BACKEND_URL=https://api.example.com && docker compose up --build`).